Lolu chungechunge lwabekwa kunqolobane. Uyacelwa ubuze umbuzo omusha uma udinga usizo.

 Or it might be easier to reset your home page.
 This article has methods for that: How to set the home page.

 If Firefox ignores your home page settings and displays a different page when you use Ctrl+n, test whether one of your extensions is involved by starting Firefox in its Safe Mode.
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using either: